The Style Of The Long Ending Of Mark

 Bruce Terry

-The question of authorship of verses 9 through 20 of the last chapter of Mark cannot be decided on the basis of textual evidence, since they are omitted by some good manuscripts and included by other good ones.
-Rather it must be determined, if possible, on the basis of style: if these last twelve verses are in Mark's style, then the view that they were written by Mark is preferable; if they are in a different style, then the view that they were written by someone else is preferable.
+Since these twelve verses are omitted by some ancient manuscripts and included by other ancient ones, the question of authorship of verses 9 through 20 of the last chapter of Mark cannot be decided only on the basis of external textual evidence.
+Rather, it must be determined, if possible, on the basis of internal evidence, that is, the writer's style.
+If these last twelve verses are in Mark's style, then the view that they were written by Mark is preferable; if they are in a different style, then the view that they were written by someone else is preferable.

 Objections Based on Juncture